NOLAI/libpep/README.md

 The wasm library can be tested using the Node.js `jest` framework, after compiling the wasm library for Node.js: `npm run test`.

 The following features are available:
+- `elgamal2`: enables shorter ElGamal messages, disabling proved rerandomization (which has very limited practical use cases).
+- `proved`: enables the proved versions of PEP operations on all API levels.
 - `wasm`: enables the WASM library.
-- `elgamal2`: enables shorter ElGamal messages, disabling proved rerandomization (which has very limited practical use cases).
 - `legacy-pep-repo-compatible`: enables the legacy PEP repository compatible mode, which uses a different function to derive scalars from contexts and secrets.
 - `insecure-methods`: enables insecure methods, to be used with care, like the unverified reconstruction of ciphertexts from proved transcryption operations (so without actually verifying the zero knowledge proof).